2025 Noob Guide

 Camping/Misc Tips:

 Whew.
 You landed at your spot and are (mostly) unpacked.
 First things first, grab yourself a beverage.
 You deserve it.
 You made it!
 Relax.
 If you didn’t have your wristbands mailed to you, at some point you’ll want to head to the box office/will call to pick them up.
-Will call is located near town park, one block off of the main downtown drag, across the street from the post office.
+Will call is located near town park, one block off of the main downtown drag, across the street from the post office (it’s noted on the interactive map above).
 In the past hours have been Sat & Sun 12-4, 10-6 Tues, 9-10 Weds, 8-Close Thurs, 9-Close Fri-Sun.

 I’ll leave it to you to build an all encompassing packing list but here are some helpful hints.
 At this time of the year, it gets HOT during the day and COLD during the night.
 It’s been known to snow and it’s also been into the mid 80’s (which feels like 100 at altitude) so plan accordingly.
 Wood fires are not allowed in TP.
 However, propane fueled cooking and warming devices are allowed.
 Charcoal is okay, but only in the pre-established grills - subject to local fire restrictions.
 Please be responsible when using these.
 Non-live amplified music is frowned upon but picking is highly encouraged!